The 19 impact categories explained

 Land use involves the measurement of changes in soil quality (biotic production, erosion resistance, mechanical filtration).

-Frequently asked questions about calculating with the A2 set
+Frequently asked questions about the 19 environmental impact categories

 Het fundament voor duurzame bouw